Header - Veterans Advantage Financial

 Financial advisors typically assume:

-• Full Medicare Part B premiums with no refunds
+• Standard Medicare Part B premiums without considering cost minimization opportunities

 • Expensive Medigap policies ($150-300/month)